Buttery Candied Sweet Potatoes with Maple Rum Glaze

 - Preheat the oven to 400ºF.
 Spray an 8×8 baking dish with nonstick cooking spray.
 Set aside.

 - Using a mandolin, slice the peeled sweet potatoes into very thin slices, about 1/4-inch thick.
-Make sure they are all the same thinness so they cook evenly.
+Make sure they are all the same thickness so they cook evenly.

-- Arrange the potato slices vertically at an angle in the dish, filling the dish completely without crowding it.
-Make sure there’s space in between each slice so it cooks evenly.
+- Arrange the potato slices vertically at an angle in the dish, filling it without crowding it.
+Make sure there's space in between each slice so it cooks evenly.
+Set aside.

 When does the vanilla go in?
 You left that out.
 I’m assuming with the spices and butter.
 Proofread before posting!